Which sunglasses protect our eyes?

 How to recognize quality sunglasses

-When we buy sunglasses, we must ensure that they carry the European quality mark “ CE ”.
-This guarantees that the lenses filter solar radiation (UV and infrared) and that the frame is hypoallergenic.
+When buying sunglasses, we must ensure they bear the European quality mark "CE".
+This guarantees that the lenses filter out solar radiation (UV and infrared) and that the frame is hypoallergenic.
 Other factors to consider include:

 • 100% UV protection, especially for children